Panel discussion with Helmut Anheier, Eva Fehringer, Lisa Jordan, Charles Landry, Suzanne Pradel, and Els van der Plas

 The results of this discussion will contribute to a research project currently being conducted at the Hertie School's Centre for Cultural Policy.

-Helmut K. Anheier is President of the Hertie School of Governance and Professor of Sociology.
+Helmut K. Anheier is President of the Hertie School and Professor of Sociology.
 His research centres on indicator systems, social innovation, culture, philanthropy, and organisational studies.
 He is the Director of the Hertie School's Centre for Cultural Policy and Head of the research project Women in culture and media.

 Eva Fehringer works at the Austrian Federal Ministry for Social Affairs and is Deputy Head of Unit of the International and European Labour Law and Social Policy Department.
 She holds a doctorate in law and has vast experience in policy-making in regards to labour law, equality, anti-discrimination law, and social policy.
 Eva Fehringer has wide-ranging experience in international and national negotiations and policy-making within the framework of the EU, ILO, UN, Council of Europe (CoE), and the OECD.
 She chairs the Gender Equality Commission at the CoE and is a member of several other EU and CoE committees, e.g. European Pensions Forum and the CSR High-Level Group.
 Since the establishment of a working group in 2012 for the fight against human trafficking for the purpose of labour exploitation, she chairs the working group, bringing together different ministries, authorities, and NGOs.